 An optimization is therefore done over a one week time span, also taking into account skips that fill so slowly that they are emptied less than once a week.
 Each day is split into two periods, set to be morning and afternoon, of specified time length.
 In each period, there can be a number of shifts.
 A shift is ___.

 The collections are structured as roll-on-roll-off with an empty skip at the beginning.
 This means that each skip is only visited once when it is emptied.
 The truck arrives with an empty skip at a location, swaps it with the full one, goes to the dump to empty it, then moves on to the next skip location with the freshly emptied skip.
 Therefore, the order in which skips are visited does not matter, since the truck always travels between a skip and the dump.
 The exception is the first skip to be visited in a period, since the truck has to travel between the depot and the skip.
 At the end of the period, the truck does the trip from the dump to the depot.
 When there are multiple trucks operating in the same period, the number of first skips to be visited as well as the number of return trips from the dump to the depot are equal to the number of vehicles.
 An example collection pattern for a single period with two trucks and five skips to be serviced is shown in Figure 17.
 The reason for this pattern is twofold.
 First, if the trucks did not have an additional empty skip at the beginning of the round, it would have to travel to a location, pick up the skip, go to the dump, return to the same location and then travel to another location.
-This results in a number of trips of 3N+1, where N is the number of skips to be serviced in a round.
+This less efficient method would result in a number of trips = 3N+1, where N is the number of skips to be serviced in a round.
 In the structure used here, the number of trips is 2N+1.
-Importantly, this means that there needs a number of empty skips available at the depot at the beginning of each period equal to the number of trucks operating in that period.
+Importantly, this means that there needs to be a number of empty skips available at the depot at the beginning of each period equal to the number of trucks operating in that period.
 Alternatively, if in some locations several skips are juxtaposed, one of them could be “borrowed” for the day, as long as the others can be guaranteed not to overfill.
 In the current analysis however, it is assumed that for each vehicle operating, and additional empty skip must be available.